 Portfolio website themes are typically airy and often minimalist, putting graphic elements and work samples front and center right on the homepage.
 Unlike corporate websites, the amount of text is usually minimal.

 Even non-tech-savvy users can easily create a portfolio website.
 Content management systems like WordPress offer a huge selection of themes that can be customized and filled with your own content.
 The only technical hurdle is hosting.
-Choose a provider like IONOS, which specializes in WordPress hosting and supports one-click WordPress installation.
+Choose a provider like IONOS, which specializes in Hosting for WordPress and supports one-click WordPress installation.
 IONOS offers affordable plans specifically for beginners.

 What does a portfolio website look like?
 The website of portrait photographer Martin Schoeller is a typical example of this website type: